 Dr Simon Corrigan

-He is married with three children, the youngest of whom has completed a medical degree.
+He is married (to Dr Lorraine Baker) and together they have three children, the youngest of whom is also a doctor.

 Dr Lorraine Baker